List of When Life Gives You Tangerines characters: Song Bu-seon

-Song Bu-seon (Jung Yi-seo) is the daughter of the boarding house and ex girlfriend of Park Chung-seop.
-She was a high school drop out.
-She often quarreled with Chung-seop due to his unstable income and her parents' disapproval of their relationship.
-During a confrontation at the Cannes Theater, she mistakenly believes that Chung-seop and Geum-myeong have a relationship.
-Since then she kicks Geum-myeong's shoes out of jealousy.
-Despite a potential marriage proposal from the son of the "Pil-dong Guksu" family, she cannot move on from Chung-seop yet.
-However she eventually marries the Guksu house son.
-She is referred to as Natasha, a name inspired by a poem in a collection owned by Chung-seop.
-Geum-myeong teases Chung-seop about Bu-seon's appearance in a commercial, leading to a humorous exchange between them.
+Song Bu-seon (Jung Yi-seo) is the daughter of a boarding house owner and Park Chung-seop's former girlfriend.
+Having dropped out of high school, she and Chung-seop often quarreled, fueled by his financial instability and her parents' disapproval of their relationship.
+Following a confrontation at the Cannes Theater where she mistakenly assumes Chung-seop and Geum-myeong are romantically involved, she begins acting out of jealousy by kicking Geum-myeong's shoes.
+Although she receives a marriage proposal from the son of the "Pil-dong Guksu" family, she struggles to move on from Chung-seop; she eventually marries the Guksu heir nonetheless.
+She is known as Natasha, a nickname derived from a poem in a collection owned by Chung-seop.
+In a lighthearted moment after their marriage, Geum-myeong teases Chung-seop about an appearance Bu-seon makes in a commercial, prompting a humorous exchange between them.